drojaazu/suddendesu/content/entry/disabled-test-options-in-bakuretsu-breaker/index.md

 ![](img/bakubrkr_menu2.png)

 These removed options are still fully functional; they were just manually removed from the menu.
 Like we're going to let something like that stop us!

-(Pressing 1P start will return to the main menu in any of these modes.)
+(Pressing P1 Start will return to the main menu in any of these modes.)

 ## CHARACTER CHECK